-One of the biggest waste products coming out of a cheese factory is water, which is often contaminated with soaps and other chemicals.
+One of the biggest waste products coming out of a cheese factory is water, which often contains high levels of milk solids and cleaning chemicals.
 Even benign substances can be too concentrated to be put directly back into the watershed, which is what overloaded septic systems often do.
-To solve this problem in an environmentally sound and beautiful way, Cedar Grove Cheese built its "Living Machine" greenhouse, to naturally clean the wastewater before it goes back to the earth.
+To solve this problem in an environmentally sound and beautiful way, Cedar Grove Cheese built its “Living Machine” greenhouse, to naturally clean the wastewater before it goes back to the earth.

 The Living Machine is designed to be a working ecosystem.
 It uses natural microbes and a collection of hydroponic plants.
 Washwater is biologically processed back into clean water that is discharged into Honey Creek.

 The Cedar Grove Cheese washwater comes from cleaning milk trucks, tanks and cheese making equipment.
 This includes the pasteurizer, cheese vats, and cream separator.
 This water contains soaps and chlorinated, acidic and caustic cleaners, and some cheese particles, milk, and whey.

 The washwater is collected and mixed in an underground 6,000-gallon equalization tank outside the factory.
 The Living Machine handles an average of 7,000 gallons of washwater per day.